Fall is the best time to Fertilize

 New seedlings have very little weed competition in the fall.
 Annual weeds such as crabgrass and foxtail germinate in the spring and have exhausted their life cycle by early fall, allowing new grass seedlings to develop and not be crowded out by aggressively growing weeds.
 The long fall growing season allows seedlings to benefit from the same root production and photosynthesis that mature plants go through allowing them to survive the stress of the cold winter and putting them in a heathy position to mature in the spring.

 Fall is the best time to spray weed control

-The best weed control for Dandelions and other broadleaf weeds occurs when the plants are actively growing and nutrients are being stored in the root system.
-Just like with the grass plant with the onset of cooler temperatures this happens in the fall.
-When spraying broad leaf weed control at this time the weed plant will rapidly translocate the herbicide to the root system to provide for a complete kill of the plant.
+The best weed control for Dandelions and other Broadleaf weeds happens when the plants grow actively and nutrients are stored in the root system.
+Just like with the grass plant, with the onset of cooler temperatures, this happens in the fall.
+When spraying Broadleaf weed control at this time the weed plant will rapidly translocate the herbicide to the root system to provide for a complete kill of the plant.
 When sprayed late in the fall the plant may not be visibly dying, but will not survive the winter and will not be present in the lawn following spring.

 For any kind of professional consultation or service, book an appointment now!